-538. Once the calculation of the allocable tax base for Amount A is completed, that profit needs to be allocated to the various eligible market jurisdictions based on an allocation key.
+Once the calculation of the allocable tax base for Amount A is completed, that profit needs to be allocated to the various eligible market jurisdictions based on an allocation key.
 This allocation is based on in-scope revenue derived from each eligible market jurisdiction (for revenue sourcing rules, see Chapter 4.2).

-539. The application of this allocation key will require a clear definition of revenue.
+539.515.
+The application of this allocation key will require a clear definition of revenue.
 Under accounting standards, revenues are typically booked on a gross basis, net of certain types of taxes (including sales, use, value added and some excise taxes).
-The definition provided by the accounting standard used to determine the Amount A tax base will be used, and the MNE will be required to apply this definition consistently across all of its in-scope revenue (see section 5.2.1).
+The definition Further work will be required to determine if the existing definitions of revenue provided by the accounting standard standards and shown in financial statements (which are relied upon for CbCR) could be used to determine define revenue for the purposes of applying the Amount A tax base will be used, and the MNE will be required to formula (as well as to apply this definition consistently across all of its in-the threshold tests for scope-revenue (, see section 5.2.12.3).

-540. The application of the revenue-based allocation key will differ depending on whether the formula is implemented through a profit-based or a profit-margin approach (see section 6.2.4).
-Under a profit-based approach, the allocable tax base (a profit amount, i.e. PBT) will be multiplied by the ratio of locally sourced in-scope revenue to total revenue of an MNE group (or segment where relevant) used in computing the tax base, including revenue from ineligible market jurisdictions (where no nexus would be established for Amount A purposes) and potentially out-of-scope revenue.
-Under a profit-margin approach, the allocable tax base (a profit ratio, i.e. PBT / revenue) will be multiplied by locally sourced in-scope revenue.
+The application of the revenue-based allocation key will differ depending on whether the formula is implemented through a profit-based or a profit-margin approach (see section 6.2.4).
+Under a profit-based approach, the allocable tax base (a profit amount, i.e. PBT) will could be multiplied by the ratio of locally sourced in-scope revenue to total revenue of an MNE group (or segment where relevant) used in computing the tax base, including revenue from ineligible market jurisdictions (where no nexus would be established for Amount A purposes) and potentially out-of-scope revenue.
+Under a profit-margin approach, the allocable tax base (a profit ratio, i.e. PBT / revenue) will could be multiplied by locally sourced in-scope revenue.